Reaching Out for Better Communication

 We all learn our way/ways of reaction to conflicts during childhood and we still use the same behaviours in the relationship with our partner.
-Raising awareness on these behaviours is the first step in order to change and deal with conflicts in a different, more constructive way.
+Raising awareness on these behaviours is the first step to change and deal with conflicts in a different, more constructive way.

 Couple therapy as well as individual therapy can help you understand not just how you react to conflicts, but also how you can change the instinctive and automatic reactions into reflective ones.
 Through therapy you will learn how to use more evolved parts of your brain, so not to be guided by the reptilian brain every time you have an argument with your partner.
 You will be able to create emotional safety within the couple and feel more connected to your partner.

-Partners who tend to avoid conflict in their relationships or who get into a passive aggressive pattern of silence, sulking and sniping at each other will need to both learn first of all to feel safe enough within their own skin to risk bringing up dissatisfaction in an open manner.
-If the fear of abandonment and associated risks are very high it is unlikely that either partner will engage in an open conversation about the difficulties in the relationship.
-Both partners will have to actively tune in with more awareness to the feelings that get triggered when feeling angry, frustrated or annoyed.
+Partners who tend to avoid conflict in their relationships or who get into a passive aggressive pattern of silence, sulking and sniping at each other will need to both learn first to feel safe enough within their own skin to risk bringing up dissatisfaction in an open manner.
+If the fear of abandonment and associated risks are very high, it is unlikely that either partner will engage in an open conversation about the difficulties in the relationship.
+Both partners will have to actively tune in with more awareness to the feelings that get triggered when feeling angry, frustrated, or annoyed.

 What was the response to these feelings in childhood?
 How was conflict addressed in your family?
 Did you witness your parents resolve differences in a calm, constructive manner?
 How much talking about difficulties was done in your family?
 Answers to these questions will give you an insight into the way that you may approach conflict.